-Sixteen organisations and over 90 facilitators will be honoured at this year’s Facilitation Impact Awards ceremony on 25 October 2021.
+Twelve organisations and forty-two facilitators will be honoured at this year’s Facilitation Impact Awards ceremony on 2 November 2023.

 The Facilitation Impact Awards are the world’s most prestigious international awards honouring excellence in facilitation and the measurable impact facilitation has on the challenges faced by organisations.

 Positive voices from around the world

 Recognising our world’s need for a story that brings people together with good news, the 2023 awards called upon organisations to tell their stories of using facilitation to have a positive impact.